NE-SmallTown/React-QuietWater/README.md

 }
 ```

-2. **NOTE**: You must ensure the localstorage of your website have the above info2Storage's all properties when the user has login on your website.
+2. **NOTE**: You must ensure the localstorage of your website have the above info2Storage's all properties when the user has logined on your website.
 For example:
 ```
     {